javierbrea/eslint-plugin-boundaries/packages/website/docs/classification/elements.md

 ```

 :::tip
-Captured values can be used in [element selectors](../selectors/selectors.md) to create more specific, dynamic rules.
+Captured values can be used in [element selectors](../selectors/selectors.md) to create more specific, dynamic policies.
 :::

 <details>